scaccomatto/go_templates/README.md

 # Go templates

 Here you will find a set of golang templates.
-Each project should have its own readme.
+Each project has its own readme.